 Nobody seems to know quite when or why this particular sub-genre made the voyage across the atlantic, especially when many others haven’t.
 What’s for sure is that it has developed into a genuine subculture that’s just as much about a lifestyle as it is the music.
 Money, at least for now, is secondary.
 It’s not without it’s criticisms – violent and organized crime and heavy drug use are as widespread as they are in the US trap scene – but it feels genuine and authentic.
 The music is chaotic and sometimes unpolished, it’s trap but distorted through a washing machine of bleach and acid.

-Now, as the scene’s poster boy is picked out for a place in Calvin Klein’s “#mycalvins” campaign, it’s probably a good time to acquaint yourself with the country’s up and coming.
+Now is as good a time as any to acquaint yourself with the country’s up and coming.
 Here are 10 of the best Spanish traperos.

 Los Zafiros members Big Jay aka Papi Trujillo & Vicious aka Cuban Link (trappers using many different aliases is something you have to get used to in Spain) may hail from Puerto Rico/Dominican Republic and Cuba, respectively, but now they’re strictly Madrileños.